 That traditional rhinoplasty technique is usually effective, in the sense that the nose no longer resembles a “beak.”
 But working directly under the tissue like that can have some unintended consequences, usually any of these three:

 1. The separation of the tissues from the underlying “hump”-shaped bone and cartilage may cause swelling that lasts for years, on and off.

 2. Bone may develop “callouses” after being cut or filed down.

 3. Placing cartilage to fill empty gaps after removing the hump may cause the nose bridge to look asymmetrical.

 Preservation rhinoplasty is an alternative approach that involves removing and reshaping bone much deeper under the surface, in a way that does not disturb the skin and connective tissues on your nose bridge.
-Typically, the initial swelling is not as severe or long-lasting, and the overall recovery time is shorter.
+In preservation rhinoplasty, typically the initial swelling is not as severe or long-lasting, and the overall recovery time is shorter.

-Dr. Michel Siegel is a rhinoplasty specialist in Houston, and offers preservation rhinoplasty as an option.
+Dr. Michel Siegel is a rhinoplasty specialist in Houston, and offers preservation rhinoplasty as an option – and it’s an increasingly popular one.
 Consider a preservation rhinoplasty if you are especially interested in minimal pain, no bruising, a short recovery time, and a perfectly reshaped nose that doesn’t look like it ever had surgery.